zhovtyj/laraadmin/README.md

 ### Bugs, improvements & Security Vulnerabilities

-If you discover a bug or security vulnerability within LaraAdmin, please send an e-mail to Ganesh Bhosale at ganesh@zhovtyj.in.
+If you discover a bug or security vulnerability within LaraAdmin, please send an e-mail to Ganesh Bhosale at ganesh@Zhovtyj.in.
 All requests will beaddressed promptly.

 ### Issues

-If you come across any issue/bug please [report them here](https://github.com/zhovtyjitsolutions/laraadmin/issues).
+If you come across any issue/bug please [report them here](https://github.com/Zhovtyjitsolutions/laraadmin/issues).

 ### License

-LaraAdmin is open-sourced software built by zhovtyj IT Solutions and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+LaraAdmin is open-sourced software built by Zhovtyj IT Solutions and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ### Credits:
 - Ganesh Bhosale https://github.com/gdbhosale